chriscastillo1/CloudComputingProject/README.md

 # CloudComputingProject
 Python implementation of interactive website with databases.
+Uses a variety of technologies to host, and build the website using python.
+Some projects build upon each other, while project 5, 6, 7 are standalone.
 Note: Unfortunately the servers used to host and run all projects is no longer up but the code is available.

 # Key Technologies used